eslint/eslint/docs/rules/README.md

 * [no-var](no-var.md) - require `let` or `const` instead of `var` (off by default)
 * [generator-star](generator-star.md) - **(deprecated)** enforce the position of the `*` in generator functions (off by default)
 * [generator-star-spacing](generator-star-spacing.md) - enforce the spacing around the `*` in generator functions (off by default)
+* [object-shorthand](object-shorthand.md) - require method and property shorthand syntax for object literals (off by default)

 ## Legacy